arrowse/theforge/src/weeks/Week2.md

-Starting at DePaul, being the battery operated thing enjoyer that I am, it became painfully clear that having cables out of sight would be quite inconvenient, after unplugging them gravity would take a toll and once again I had to venture downwards to retrieve the saviour of my devices.
+Starting at DePaul, being the battery operated thing enjoyer that I am, it became painfully clear that having cables out of sight would be quite inconvenient, after unplugging them gravity would take a toll and I'd need to pick them up off the floor...

 Until...